-Ahmed received support from public figures including QI host Sandi Toksvig, TV presenter Naga Munchetty and lawyer Baroness Sayeeda Warsi.
+Gracie supported Ahmed on her campaign alongside other public figures including QI host Sandi Toksvig, TV presenter Naga Munchetty, and lawyer Baroness Sayeeda Warsi.

-She thanked the National Union of Journalists (NUJ) and her legal team.
+Ahmed thanked her legal team and the National Union of Journalists (NUJ).

 Paid less than one-sixth

-Ahmed claimed she was underpaid for hosting the BBC 1 programme Newswatch in comparison to her male colleague Jeremy Vine’s work on Points of View.
+Ahmed claimed she was underpaid for hosting the BBC ONE programme Newswatch in comparison to her male colleague Jeremy Vine’s work on Points of View.